ReadingIsFun2017/BitPoker/README.md

 ### Award the pot.
 (Post hand consensus)
 Once the hand has been played, the table then reaches consensus.
 The signed game history could then be persisted into an Ethereum block chain referencing previous hands.

 Fee vs Payouts.
-The table would also include a parameter when to commit the hand, or hand history, to a chain.
+The table would also include a parameter concerniing when to commit the hand, or hand history, to a chain.
 The more frequently it is done the more fees it will incur.

 ## Cashing out
 Closing the channel